Regulations and Seasons

 Free Family Fishing Days

-Free fishing days will take place on May 31, 2014 and June 1, 2014..
+Free fishing days will take place on February 14 - 15, 2015 and May 30 - 31, 2015.
 On these days, any person (except those whose license has been suspended or revoked) may fish without a license.
 All other laws and regulations apply on these days.

 Why Do We Regulate?